Salerno Ivories: Historical background and ivory

 While the exact origins are unknown, popular theory suggests that they originated from the Campanian region of Italy opposed to Salerno or Amalfi.
 The plaques are similar to Sicilian mosaic images found within the Cappella Palatina at Palermo as well as the Cathedral of Monreale.
 Additionally, this structure is a mix of Fatimid, Norman, and Byzantine styles, which reveals the expansive connections Italy had within the time.
 These connections are also seen in Amalfi, where the plaques were created.
 Their relationship with Muslim trade partners connected Italian traders to Egypt and African trade routes.
 The panels originating from workshops in 12th century Sicily or Levant have been considered along with the Norman court or affiliated with possible monastic bonds.
+Another possibility is that they were commissioned by the Archbishop Alfanus after the consecration of the Salerno Cathedral in the last quarter of the eleventh century.
+Alfanus has been connected with the making of a similar cycle at Monte Cassino.
+Another theory is that the panels were ordered by the Archbishop of Salerno, William of Ravenna, around 1140 for the refurbishing of the cathedral's altar, an event that was documented in 1137.